dendrograms/astrodendro/docs/catalog.rst

 * ``beam_major`` and ``beam_minor`` are **required** if the data units depend on the beam (e.g. ``Jy/beam``).

+* ``vaxis`` can **optionally** be specified when using 3-dimensional data to indicate which dimension corresponds to the velocity.
+By default, this is ``0``, which corresponds to the third axis in e.g. a FITS file (because the dimensions are reversed in Numpy).

 * ``wavelength`` is **required** if the data are in monochromatic flux densities per unit wavelength since the fluxes need to be converted to monochromatic flux densities per unit frequency.